 After we’ve acquired the lock, we can treat the return value, named num in this case, as a mutable reference to the data inside.
 The type system ensures that we acquire a lock before using the value in m.
 The type of m is Mutex<i32>, not i32, so we must call lock to be able to use the i32 value.
 We can’t forget; the type system won’t let us access the inner i32 otherwise.

 As you might suspect, Mutex<T> is a smart pointer.
 More accurately, the call to lock returns a smart pointer called MutexGuard, wrapped in a LockResult that we handled with the call to unwrap.
 The MutexGuard smart pointer implements Deref to point at our inner data; the smart pointer also has a Drop implementation that releases the lock automatically when a MutexGuard goes out of scope, which happens at the end of the inner scope 4.
-As a result, we don’t risk forgetting to release the lock and blocking the mutex from being used by other threads, because the lock release happens automatically.
+As a result, we don’t risk forgetting to release the lock and blocking the mutex from being used by other threads because the lock release happens automatically.

 After dropping the lock, we can print the mutex value and see that we were able to change the inner i32 to 6 5.